Past Indexes and Understanding the Index

 Understanding the Index

-If every participant in the survey selected the most optimistic answer to each and every question, the Index would be positive 5.
-Conversely, if all of the participants chose the most pessimistic response to each and every question, the Index would be negative 5.
+If every participant in the survey selected the most optimistic answer to each question, the Index would be positive 5.
+Conversely, if all of the participants chose the most pessimistic response to each question, the Index would be negative 5.
 The Index is on a 10-point scale, meaning that changes to the composite scores — and the Index itself — will range between zero and 10.
 A one-point change in the Index equates to a 10 percent change (on an absolute basis).

 Changes in the scores of the individual survey questions between the March 2018 and the September 2018 surveys ranged between -1.00 percent and +2.50 percent.
 This is typical of what was seen in all surveys since March 2016, with the exception of the September 2017 survey.
 The overall composite index for September 2018 (0.66) increased by 2.00 percent since March 2018 (0.46) and increased by 1.70 percent since September 2017 (0.49), and it has been at or above this positive level since March 2016.
 The current survey indicates that there appears to be optimism in the CRE industry due to mostly positive CRE metrics with the noted exceptions of construction labor and materials costs (negative influences).
 The margin of error for this survey is 4.84 percent.